-As per tables, there are cases where --columns switch can not be used to retrieve the databases' tables' column names.
+As per tables, there are cases where switch --columns can not be used to retrieve the databases' tables' column names.
 These cases usually fit into one of the following categories:

-- The database management system is MySQL \ < 5.0\ where information schema is not available. - The database management system is Microsoft Access where this kind of information is not available inside system tables. - The session user does not have read privileges against the system table storing the scheme of the databases.
+- The database management system is MySQL < 5.0 where information\schema is not available. - The database management system is Microsoft Access where this kind of information is not available inside system tables. - The session user does not have read privileges against the system table storing the scheme of the databases.

-If any of the first two cases apply and you provided the --columns switch, sqlmap will prompt you with a question to fall back to this technique.
-Either of these cases apply to your situation, sqlmap can possibly still identify some existing tables if you provide it with the --common-columns switch. sqlmap will perform a brute-force attack in order to detect the existence of common columns across the DBMS.
+If any of the first two cases apply and you provided the switch --columns, sqlmap will prompt you with a question to fall back to this technique.
+Either of these cases apply to your situation, sqlmap can possibly still identify some existing tables if you provide it with the switch --common-columns. sqlmap will perform a brute-force attack in order to detect the existence of common columns across the DBMS.